 a weak immune system (caused by disease or by using certain medicine);

 a history of chemotherapy or radiation.

-Using melphalan may increase your risk of developing other types of cancer, such as leukemia.
+Using Alkeran may increase your risk of developing other types of cancer, such as leukemia.
 Ask your doctor about your specific risk.

-Do not use melphalan if you are pregnant.
+Do not use Alkeran if you are pregnant.
 It could harm the unborn baby.
-Use effective birth control to avoid pregnancy during your treatment with melphalan.
+Use effective birth control to avoid pregnancy during your treatment with this medicine.
 Follow your doctor's instructions about how long to prevent pregnancy after your treatment ends.

 This medication may affect fertility (your ability to have children), whether you are a man or a woman.

 It is not known whether melphalan passes into breast milk or if it could harm a nursing baby.
 You should not breast-feed while using this medicine.

 How is Alkeran given?